Psychological Research Methods

 Course description

-Throughout your course, you'll learn the latest techniques in cutting-edge psychological research from the psychologists who are using them in their published studies.
-These include neuroimaging (EEG, fMRI), behavioural genetics, through experimental methodologies and clinical trial design, to qualitative interview, diary study methodologies and specialist methods for working with infants, children and clinical populations.
+Throughout your course, you will learn the latest techniques in cutting-edge psychological research from the psychologists who are using them in their published studies.

 From week one, you'll begin training in a range of skills that are important for psychologists in academia and professional roles.
-You'll understand ethical issues in research, learn how to write a grant proposal, receive training in multivariate statistics, and develop your presentation skills ready to take part in our annual student-led summer conference.
+You will understand ethical issues in research, learn how to write a grant proposal, receive training in multivariate statistics, and develop your presentation skills ready to take part in our annual student-led summer conference.

-The research project and literature review course components, which include coverage of meta-analysis, give you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
+The research project gives you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
 You can choose a supervisor from an area of psychology that matches your research interests and future career aspirations within cognitive, developmental, social or clinical psychology.

 These projects give you the opportunity to put your new research methods knowledge into practice while addressing an issue at the cutting edge of psychological research.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses